timothyjward/osgi.enroute.site/_FAQ/400--dtos.md

 layout: toc-guide-page
 ---

-A Data Transfer Object is used to represent the state of a related runtime object in a form suitable for easy transfer to some receiver.
-The receiver can be in the same Java VM but is more likely in another process or on another system that is remote.
-All Data Transfer Objects are easily serializable having only public fields of a limited set of type.
-DTO's also provide a normalised  internal data representation which, via the Converters introduced in R7, may be mapped to, for example JMX, JSON, YAML representations, or visa-versa.
+Whenever two parts of a software system want to communicate they need to exchange data.
+Data Transfer Objects (DTOs) are all about how this data is represented.
+If you know C then a DTO is a `struct`.
+If you don't know C then a DTO is an object without methods, it is pure data.

+Data Transfer Objects have only public fields, and these fields may have one of a limited set of types.
+This limits the risk of unnecessary coupling between modules, allows DTOs to be easily serialized (even though they are not `java.io.Serializable`), and makes DTOs easy to transform using the OSGi Converter.
+DTOs are therefore excellent candidates for service API parameters and return values, they can be used remotely, or outside of Java, and can be represented using JSON, YAML or any format of your choice.

 ## A DTO's structure

-Data Transfer Objects are public (static) classes with no methods, other than the compiler supplied default constructor, having only public fields limited to the easily serializable types: i.e. A DTO is equivalent to a _struct_ in C.
+Data Transfer Objects are public (static) classes with no methods, other than the compiler supplied default constructor, having only public fields limited to the easily serializable types: i.e. A DTO is equivalent to a _struct_ in C. It is suggested (although not required) that a DTO type extend the `DTO` base class.

 For example:

         public class BundleDTO extends DTO {